LJ-Song/task-manager-react-native/README.md

 ## Usage

 Once the application is installed and running, you can scan the QR code if you are using Expo Go app, or follow the steps on terminal for your respective choice of device.

+You can also open http://localhost:8081 in your browser to view the project.
+UI elements can appear differently than on your phone.

-For detailed usage, refer to the [User Guide](https://docs.expo.dev/router/installation/).
+For detailed usage on expo go, refer to the [Expo Go app](https://expo.dev/go).

 <!-- ## Contact